ozooxo/Schemannian/README.rst

 Schemannian
 ===========

-As a scheme/Racket based package for symbolic mathematics for physicist, "Schemannian" currently supports basic calculus and linear algebra, Riemannian geometry and General Relativity calculations.
+As a scheme/Racket based package for symbolic mathematics for physicist, "Schemannian" currently supports a realization of Euler-Lagrangian Equation is classical physics, Riemannian geometry and General Relativity calculations, and simple Grassmannian (Berezin) Calculus.

 Installation
 ============